ravenakin/Llama2/README.md

 <h2>Ethical considerations</h2>
 <p>The data used to train the model is collected from various sources, mostly from the Web. <br />
-  As such, it contains offensive, harmful and biased content.
-We thus expect the model to exhibit such biases from the training data.</p>
+  As such, it contains offensive, harmful and biased content. <br />We thus expect the model to exhibit such biases from the training data.</p>

 <h2>Human life</h2>
-<p>The model is not intended to inform decisions about matters central to human life, and should not be used in such a way.</p>
+<p>The model is not intended to inform decisions about matters central to human life, <br />and should not be used in such a way.</p>

 <h2>Risks and harms</h2>
 <p>Risks and harms of large language models include the generation of harmful, offensive or biased content. <br />